Lincoln Bicycle Accident Lawyer

 Is There a Time Limit on Filing a Bicycle Accident Claim?

-Yes.
-A law called the statute of limitations places a time limit on a bicycle accident victim’s ability to file a personal injury lawsuit in Nebraska.
+Yes, Nebraska’s statute of limitations gives bicycle accident victims four years from the date of the accident to file a personal injury lawsuit.
 Under state law, most victims are given four years from the date of the accident or discovery of injuries to file a lawsuit.
 Nebraska Revised Statute (NRS) 25-207 states:

 “The following actions can only be brought within four years: (1) An action for trespass upon real property; (2) an action for taking, detaining or injuring personal property, including actions for the specific recovery of personal property; (3) an action for an injury to the rights of the plaintiff, not arising on contract, and not hereinafter enumerated; and (4) an action for relief on the ground of fraud, but the cause of action in such case shall not be deemed to have accrued until the discovery of the fraud, except as provided in sections 30-2206 and 76-288 to 76-298.”